 Spoon all of the batter into the ramekins, then sprinkle the chocolate chips on top of each as a decoration (less than 1 teaspoon per serving).

 You can freeze individual servings for later use by spooning individual servings into plastic cups and freezing them.
-You have to defrost really carefully and then transfer to ramekins to bake, but then you can enjoy your chocolate pudding any time (ideally defrost on the counter for a few hours – if you have to microwave to thaw them before baking, do 15 seconds, leave a few minutes and then do another 15 seconds so you don’t cook it at all).
+You have to defrost and then transfer to ramekins to bake, but then you can enjoy your chocolate fudge mug any time (ideally defrost on the counter for a few hours – if you have to microwave to thaw them before baking, do 15 seconds, leave a few minutes and then do another 15 seconds so you don’t cook it at all).
 Silicone muffin tins are a great convenience for microwave-to-freezer-to-microwave cooking.

 Nutrient composition per serving, assuming 5 servings: